nalin-dhiman/fanos/README.md

 # FANoS-v2

 FANoS-v2 is a PyTorch optimizer for experiments with feedback-controlled momentum on stiff objectives.
-It is not a default replacement for AdamW.
 The goal of this implementation is consistency, stability instrumentation, and a clear path toward lower-memory variants.

 ## Install